exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 - The date join is now applied on individual tables instead of on the big `tmp_subselect`.
 Indices on tables are persistent, while **indices on temporary objects** die with the object and potentially have to be re-created again within every query.
 - Better insights... checking the profile above, we immediately see that the large `store_sales` table does not actually provide any rows matching the date filter.

-> **Note:** This optimization is **repeatable**, which means
+**Note:** This optimization is *repeatable*, which means

->
-> 1. it can push joins into cascaded `UNION ALL` subselects
+1. it can push joins into cascaded `UNION ALL` subselects
-> 2. it can push multiple joins into one `UNION ALL`
+1. it can push multiple joins into one `UNION ALL`

 ## Limitations

-The optimization described above is part of Exasol's rule-based **structural optimizer**.
+The optimization described above is part of Exasol's rule-based *structural optimizer*.
 While very powerful, this optimizer part does not have access to actual table objects and their statistical information (sizes, selectivity, uniqueness, ...).
-For this reason, certain limitations were added to prevent the improvement from backfiring... each join we push into the union all contains the risk of actually increasing the number of rows and/or columns that need to be materialized.
+For this reason, certain limitations were added to prevent the improvement from backfiring: Each join we push into the union all contains the risk of actually increasing the number of rows and/or columns that need to be materialized.

 ### 1: Four Or Less Union Branches